prajyotnaik3/E-Commerce-Sales-Data-Processing-with-Databricks/README.md

    * Year value is extracted from date as expected

 #### requirements.txt
-Ost of the requirements were available by default on the Databricks.
+Most of the requirements were available by default on the Databricks.
 Following maven library had to be installed to read xlsx files: com.crealytics:spark-excel_2.12:3.5.0_0.20.3